 A Stable Organization

 The Club was founded in 1956 as the Slatington Flying Club.
-As more members from around the Lehigh Valley joined, the Club grew and moved to the Allentown-Bethlehem-Easton (ABE) Airport.
-The name was changed to the Lehigh Valley Flying Club.
+As more members from around the Lehigh Valley joined, the Club grew and moved to the Allentown-Bethlehem-Easton (ABE) Airport, now known as the Lehigh Valley International Airport (KABE).
+The Club's name was changed to the Lehigh Valley Flying Club.
 We are very proud of the way our Club has grown and prospered.

-The Club establishes an annual budget for both scheduled expenses such as insurance, hangar lease, engine overhauls, as well as unexpected repairs.
-Because of advance planning, we have never had to assess members for unforeseen expenditures.
+The Club establishes an annual budget and plan for both scheduled expenses such as insurance, hangar lease, engine overhauls, as well as unexpected repairs.
+Because of careful advance planning and meticulous maintenance, we have never had to ask members for extra finances to help cover expenses.
 Monthly Club dues pay for the fixed expenses while hourly flying rates cover variable flying costs such as fuel and engine overhauls.

-We charge ourselves for each hour we fly the aircraft.
+Active Members reimburse the Club for each hour we fly the aircraft.
 This hourly rate is based on tachometer time instead of a Hobbs meter.
-Depending on what type of flying, cross country versus training, our experience shows that the tachometer often records 10% to 20% less than the Hobbs meter.
+Depending on what type of flying you do, whether cross country or local training, our experience shows that the tachometer often records 10% to 20% less time than the Hobbs meter.